moskaland/dna-task-livecoding-android/README.md

 - I did not use persistent storage; once the app process is killed, the ongoing transaction/session is lost and not handled on app restart
 - Lack of logging and documentation
 - The self-review process was very limited
-= I left the configuration mostly unchanged - Gradle files are messy, ProGuard is not configured, etc.
+- I left the configuration mostly unchanged - Gradle files are messy, ProGuard is not configured, etc.

+Note: it's worth to consider using Android Service for a Purchase/Payment flows.
+I ommited it in MVP approach as out scope of code challange.

 # Basic Flow in the app
 On ProductScreen, items are added to the cart.
 User can select items and navigates to checkout.